Aeroluna/LunaCoopMod/README.md

 - Added a visual glaze to units targeted by a Science Vessel's Irradiate ability.
 - Added an impact visual for Ravager's Corrosive Bile.
 - Added visual Snow glaze effect to units on snowy maps (Void Launch).
+- Added a visual effect and sound effect when Salvaging structures.

 It just looks nice c: